brunoterkaly/virtual-machine-scale-sets/README.md

 ## virtualNetworks

-The VM's inside of the scale set will need to have a networking address space.
+The VMs inside of the scale set will need to have a networking address space.

 Learn more here: https://azure.microsoft.com/en-us/documentation/articles/resource-groups-networking/